Trent Community Research Centre

 International Institute for Environmental Studies

-The vision of the International Institute for Environmental Studies is to become a global leader in the development of research and policy for the management of environmental issues having international dimensions.
+The vision of the International Institute for Environmental Studies (IIES) is to become a global leader in the development of research and policy for the management of environmental issues having international dimensions.
 To meet this vision the Institute shall bring together world class research scientists and policy analysts from institutions from around the globe to work collaboratively, sharing expertise, facilities and research programs.
-See more.

 Please visit the Faculty page listing for more information on the individual's research and their lab.